MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-action-group-characteristics.md

 # Common Action Group Characteristics

 [!INCLUDE [prod_short](includes/prod_short.md)] defines the following common action groups as part of the standard application functionality.
-The list is not exhaustive, but shows the most common action groups, their typical use, and the recommended use of the split button capability.
+The list isn't exhaustive, but shows the most common action groups, their typical use, and the recommended use of the split button capability.

 | Common action group | Characteristics | Show as Split Button  |